 There are multiple factors that affect leg length from the length of your bones, to the surrounding soft-tissues, to pelvic anatomy.
-Add to that the influence from disease such as arthritis, scoliosis, hip dysplasia, degenerative disks, or a lumbar surgery; and we can see that there are numerous influences on our limb structure.
+Add to that the influence from disease such as arthritis, scoliosis, hip dysplasia, degenerative discs, or a lumbar surgery; and we can see that there are numerous influences on our limb structure.

-I want to address limb length discrepancies after total hip arthroscopy.
+I want to address limb length discrepancies after total hip arthroplasty.
 I see this topic posted on websites and questions asked about what to expect after surgery.
 Is a difference in leg length normal or a cause for concern?

-Total Hip Arthroscopy removes the hip joint and replaces it with an artificial implant.
+Total Hip Replacement removes the hip joint and replaces it with an artificial implant.
 The goal of surgery is to relieve hip pain, increase mobility, and achieve stability of the hip joint.
 Many times after surgery there will be a difference in leg length, but there is usually a difference in leg length whether you have had surgery or not.
 Most often, the difference is minimal and we experience no symptoms.
 Symptoms only show up when there is a larger discrepancy in limb length.
 How large is large?
 Well, that depends on the person.
 There is no set measurement that indicates when symptoms or complications will occur.

 - Arthritis: Arthritis leads to a breakdown in cartilage and even bone.
 Before surgery, arthritis may have already affected the leg length and the body has compensated for this discrepancy.
 However, after surgery corrects the problem, it can lead to a perceived lengthening of the leg.
 This perception will correct itself as the patient adjusts to proper alignment.